NexPlayer/Android-SDK/advanced.md

 #### NexPlayer( )

-Sole constructor for NexPlayer™.
+Sole constructor for NexPlayer.

-After constructing a NexPlayer™ object, you must call NexPlayer.init before you can call any other methods
+After constructing a NexPlayer object, you must call NexPlayer.init before you can call any other methods

 #